THE NEVER ENDING WALK TO THE BEST RICE FIELDS

 Hungduan Rice Terraces and its village - one of the many rice terraces |

-Through research and by the so-called ocular inspection itself, I have learned that there is a misconception on what I have always believed, particularly the belief that Banaue Rice Terraces is a unesco world heritage sight.
-By walking through the numerous rice fields, you will learn that only those in Batad, Bangaan, Mayoyao, Hungduan and Nagacadan, all in Ifugao are inscribed as UNESCO World Heritage Site and that other banaue rice terraces are not, but considered as National Culture Treasure.
+Through research and with this experience, I have learned that there is a misconception on some facts I have believed in, specifically of the general statement that the Banaue Rice Terraces is a UNESCO World Heritage sight.
+By walking through the numerous rice fields, you will learn that only those in Batad, Bangaan, Mayoyao, Hungduan and Nagacadan, all in Ifugao are inscribed as UNESCO World Heritage Site and that other Banaue rice terraces are not, though considered as National Culture Treasures.
 We were able to visit Hungduan and of course, the unforgettable Batad Rice Terraces.
-Witnessing the grandeur of the said terraces carved in the mountains of Ifugao is not that easy.
-It takesm perseverance and strength to be able to finish the very long walk.
-Remember, once the trail starts, there's definitely no turning back.
-There's no helicopter or chopper to fetch you up on the mountains.
+Witnessing the grandeur of the said terraces carved in the mountains of Ifugao is not an easy feat.
+It takes perseverance, endurance and strength to be able to finish the very long walk.
+Once the trail starts, there's definitely no turning back.
+There's no helicopter or chopper to fetch you up on the mountains, in case you give up.

 There were swimming pools in the said resort but who would dare to swim when the weather was freezing.
 Within the said resort, there is also a display of Ifugao primitive houses which serves as a showroom as well known as the Banaue Ethnic Village.

 For our first day, we visited the various rice terraces in the province and we were warned to be relaxed and comfortable, as there is something to reserve our energy for on the following day.
 Honestly, just like any warning I didn't take it seriously.
-Sightseeing and picture-taking are the activities for the day, and entails a long walk as well.
-Thus, the walking started and as warned, this is just a warm-up for the following day.
+The usual sightseeing and picture-taking are the activities for the day, and entails a long walk as well.
+We were informed that the activities for day 1 was just a warm-up for the following day.
 I wonder what is really in store for the next day.

 a view of our transient houses for three days |

 For our first day, we visited the various rice terraces in the province and we were warned to be relaxed and comfortable, as there is something to reserve our energy for on the following day.
 Honestly, just like any warning I didn't take it seriously.
-Sightseeing and picture-taking are the activities for the day, and entails a long walk as well.
-Thus, the walking started and as warned, this is just a warm-up for the following day.
+The usual sightseeing and picture-taking are the activities for the day, and entails a long walk as well.
+We were informed that the activities for day 1 was just a warm-up for the following day.
 I wonder what is really in store for the next day.

 at the Banaue view point |